bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 ## Introduction

-In this challenge, you are to build a Smurfs village utilizing context or Redux as your state management.
+In this challenge, you are to build a Smurfs village utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.

 ### Commits